ed-turner/look-a-like/python-package/README.md

 ## Documentation

-For code documentations, please go to https://look-a-like.github.io/python
+For code documentations, please go here[https://ed-turner.github.io/python-look-a-like/]

 Or have a look at the code repository.